Art. Biology. Curiosity.

 www.ArtofCentauri.com

 Well, part of any science degree at most universities is lectures.
-So many, many lectures to sit through, and I being a visual learner and not an auditory learner, I found myself having trouble paying attention.
+So many lectures to sit through, and since I am a visual learner, I found myself having trouble paying attention to the speakers.

 I remembered that I had brought some giant knitting needles and some yarn with me to college, given to me by my grandmother.
 I figured, why not?